GLOBAL MARKETS-World stocks tally 9th day of gains as earnings pick up

 “In the U.S., the earnings season seems to be surprising a little bit on the upside," said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland.

-"What we have seen recently in the economic reports suggests it should be even better overseas. ...
-So we have come to the point where things look pretty good in the U.S. and it looks even better in prospect overseas, so what’s not to like about equities," he said.
+"What we have seen recently in the economic reports suggests it should be even better overseas ...
+So we have come to the point where things looks pretty good in the U.S. and it looks even better in prospect overseas, so what’s not to like about equities."

-Not all was rosy in earnings season, as IBM shares dropped 4.2 percent after its report, holding back the Dow's gains.
+Not all was rosy in earnings season, as IBM shares dropped 4.2 pct after its report, holding back the Dow's gains.

 "Coming off a first quarter which was the strongest in terms of corporate earnings growth since 2011, this market needs to see a continuation of that trend to support these valuations," said Chuck Carlson, chief executive officer at Horizon Investment Services in Hammond, Indiana.
 "And I think, so far so good."

-Shares of U.S. steel makers rallied after a rocky start to U.S.-China economic talks raised expectations that President Donald Trump would impose tariffs on steel imports.

 In Europe, the pan-European FTSEurofirst 300 index rose 0.71 percent.
-Dutch semiconductor equipment maker ASML's shares gained 5.8 pct after the company's quarterly report, helping the region's tech sector score its biggest daily percentage gain since September.
+Dutch semiconductor equipment maker ASML's shares gained 5.8 pct after the firm's quarterly report, lifting the region's tech sector to its biggest daily percentage gain since September.

-The dollar edged higher against a basket of currencies a day after the greenback declined sharply after a fresh setback to President Donald Trump's domestic agenda.
+The dollar edged higher against a basket of currencies a day after the greenback's sharp decline was sparked by a fresh setback to President Donald Trump's domestic agenda.

 The dollar index rose 0.21 percent, with the euro down 0.33 percent to $1.1514.

-But the greenback hit a more than three-week low against the yen as traders awaited meetings of the European Central Bank and the Bank of Japan.
-Market watchers will be looking to see if the recent strength of the euro and the yen influence the central banks' policy outlooks.
+But the greenback hit a more than three-week low against the yen as traders awaited meetings of the European Central Bank and the Bank of Japan (BoJ).
+Market watchers will be looking to see if the recent strength of the euro and the yen influence their policy outlooks.

 "FX investors had a very substantial long dollar/yen position," said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets in New York.
 "I think they’re just squaring up ahead of the BoJ," he said.